 Surki is the powder made from red bricks that people use to build houses.
 This cheap material is great for moisture retention.

-If surki is not available in your local area, no problem, you can find other great alternatives that serve the same function like perlite, pumice, peanut shells or rice husks.
+If surki is not available in your local area, that is not a problem, you can find other great alternatives that serve the same function like perlite, pumice, peanut shells or rice husks.

 Vermiculite may also work, but be careful because this material tends to hold more moisture than perlite.